billbrod/foveated-metamers/README.md

 `-d` flags when calling `experiment.py` to specify the size of your screen in pixels and degrees.

+And note that the above options allow you to run the experiment on a setup that has a different screen size (both in pixels and in degrees) than the intended one, the metamers were created with this specific set up in mind.
+Things should be approximately correct on a different setup (in particular, double-check that images are cropped, not stretched, when presented on a smaller monitor), but there's no guarantee.
+If you run this experiment, with these stimuli, on a different setup, my guess is that the psychophysical curves will look different, but that their critical scaling values should approximately match; that is, there's no guarantee that all scaling values will give images that will be equally confusable on different setups, but the maximum scaling value that leads to 50% accuracy should be about the same.
+The more different the viewing conditions, the less likely that this will hold.

 Also note that your monitor should be gamma-corrected to have a linear relationship between luminance and pixel value.